Low dopamine D(2) receptor binding potential in Social Anxiety Disorder

 ABSTRACT

-OBJECTIVE: This study compared dopamine D(2) receptor binding potential in patients with social phobia and healthy comparison subjects.
-METHOD: Dopamine D(2) receptor binding potential was assessed in 10 unmedicated subjects with generalized social phobia and no significant lifetime psychiatric comorbidity and 10 healthy comparison subjects matched for age and sex.
+OBJECTIVE: This study compared dopamine D(2) receptor binding potential in patients with Social Anxiety Disorder and healthy comparison subjects.
+METHOD: Dopamine D(2) receptor binding potential was assessed in 10 unmedicated subjects with generalized Social Anxiety Disorder and no significant lifetime psychiatric comorbidity and 10 healthy comparison subjects matched for age and sex.
 Binding potential was measured in the striatum by using single photon emission computerized tomography and constant infusion of the D(2) receptor radiotracer [(123)I]iodobenzamide ([(123)I]IBZM).
-RESULTS: Mean D(2) receptor binding potential was significantly lower in the subjects with social phobia than in the comparison subjects.
-Within the social phobia group, there was a nonsignificant correlation of binding potential with the Liebowitz Social Anxiety Scale score.
-CONCLUSIONS: Generalized social phobia may be associated with low binding of [(123)I]IBZM to D(2) receptors in the striatum.
+RESULTS: Mean D(2) receptor binding potential was significantly lower in the subjects with Social Anxiety Disorder than in the comparison subjects.
+Within the Social Anxiety Disorder group, there was a nonsignificant correlation of binding potential with the Liebowitz Social Anxiety Scale score.
+CONCLUSIONS: Generalized Social Anxiety Disorder may be associated with low binding of [(123)I]IBZM to D(2) receptors in the striatum.